 Earn Pediatric CME Credit Online

 The Continuing Education Department at Children's Healthcare of Atlanta is pleased to bring you an online pediatric continuing medical education (CME) opportunity.
-Read the three issues of Neuro Update listed in each module and complete the questionnaire at the end of each issue to earn a maximum for each module of 1 AMA PRA Category 1 Credit(s)TM.
+Read the three issues of Neuro Update listed in each module and complete the questionnaire at the end of each issue to earn CME credit.

 In order to meet regulatory requirements that allow Children's to provide a limited amount of non-monetary compensation to physicians, we must note your participation in this online CME at a value of $10 per credit.
 This amount will be applied to your non-monetary compensation allowance.
 No action is required on your part.
 Thank you for your interest in the CME opportunities.